southside-chillers/southside.chillers.online/southside/content/chapters/axe-and-claw.md

 “Agree to disagree,” shrugs Tannin.

-Together, they decide to return to Magic’s hut and look around.
+Together, they decide to return to [Magick](/characters/magick/)’s hut and look around.
 Under a loose floorboard, they find a blade inscribed with some Draconic script.
 Galadriel, using Comprehend Languages, interprets that the blade belonged to a tiefling warrior named Valonius, and that he fought with it in many battles.
 The blade does not seem to be endowed with any magical properties.

 “Ooh, let’s take this with us,” says Harlan.
 “It’s not like the tiefling’s coming back for it.”
 But Hanamir feels strongly that they shouldn’t take it.
 The group argues and eventually decides to just leave it.
 “Fine,” mumbles Harlan.